Tunable spin and valley excitations of correlated insulators in $\Gamma$-valley moir\'e bands: -valley moir e bands in td WS e

 As a first step toward understanding the correlated states, we consider the low energy valence band structure at the single-particle level in AB-stacked tdWSe$_2$.
 Due to strong spin-orbit coupling in WSe$_2$, interlayer coupling between adjacent layers is suppressed by spin mismatch at the the $K$ and $K'$ valleys \cite{zhu_giant_2011,xu_spin_2014,shi_bilayer_2022}.
 At the $\Gamma$ point, there is no such barrier to interlayer tunneling and hybridization can increase the valence band energy at $\Gamma$ as the layer number increases (Fig. 1c).
-This has been predicted in theoretical calculations and observed in ARPES measurements of both few-layer WSe$_2$ and tdWSe$_2$ \cite{liu_electronic_2015,wilson_determination_nodate, movva_tunable_2018,an_interaction_2020}.
+This has been both predicted in theoretical calculations and observed in experiments in few-layer WSe$_2$ \cite{liu_electronic_2015,wilson_determination_nodate, movva_tunable_2018}.
+Additionally, a previous ARPES measurement of tdWSe$_2$ found the valence band maximum to occur at $\Gamma$ rather than $K$ \cite{an_interaction_2020}.